Winning the stock market game is a matter of knowing which game you’re playing.

 The solution…don’t sell your stocks!
 Invest in companies with products that people love and that will be around forever, and then hold the investment until you need the money in retirement.
 You’ll save on fees and will avoid a lot of the bad investing habits that lose money.

 A new online broker, Motif Investing, offers an innovative way to diversify your investments and cut fees at the same time.
 For a one-time fee, you can buy a group of 30 stocks around a common theme and hold the shares without paying an annual management fee.
-It’s the low-cost solution to higher fees in mutual funds.
-I detailed how to invest on Motif Investing in a recent review.
+You pay the single $9.95 commission to buy all 30 stocks instead of hundreds to buy them all individually.

 3) Amateurs in the Stock Market Game don’t use Margin